Egypt offers first-class diving opportunities, particularly the Red Sea, where it's world-renowned.

-If you prefer the freedom of snorkelling, you may want to try some of the following PADI courses: underwater photography, coral reef conservation and PADI skin diver.
+If you prefer the freedom of snorkeling, you may want to try some of the following PADI courses: underwater photography, coral reef conservation and PADI skin diver.

-When is the best time to go diving and snorkelling on the Red Sea?
+When is the best time to go diving and snorkeling on the Red Sea?

-Diving is available all year round, but the summer temperatures can reach 40°C (104°F), therefore it is recommended to avoid July and August.
+Diving is available all year round, however the summer temperatures can reach 104F, therefore it is recommended to avoid July and August.
 The winds tend to be weaker during the full moon, so the sea is less choppy then.

 How long should I go for?

-For a tour of Egypt, including four days of snorkelling or the four day PADI open water diving course, it is best to plan for ten days to two weeks.
+For a tour of Egypt, including four days of snorkeling or the four day PADI open water diving course, it is best to plan for 10 days to two weeks.

 What do I need?

 Sunscreen, sunglasses, swimsuit, towel, to be able to swim confidently, and if you wish to dive, a completed PADI medical certificate.